 - Annual rental license issuance is trending upward on average of 4.3% per year in North Mankato and, if left unregulated, will allow for the addition of roughly 70 new licenses in the next 5-year period. - Rental density regulation is rooted in the North Mankato Comprehensive Plan which contains a policy to "create a policy that permits a limited number of rental units in a specified area to minimize turnover of owner-occupied single-family homes to rental units within established neighborhoods." - The literature review demonstrates a relationship between homeownership and neighborhood stability suggesting that homeowners have more at stake with their properties and spend more time and resources on maintaining them.
 In doing so, property values are maintained and social conditions may improve. - Four Minnesota cities, including Mankato, West St. Paul, Northfield, and Winona have established successful rental density ordinances. - Research supports and data findings suggest that a clear problem exists with unregulated rental concentrations in urban environments.
 In North Mankato, data collection and analysis has revealed that the issues exist in the City. - Lower North Mankato is almost fully developed and stands to be altered by increased rental license issuance without intervention.
+At 16% renter occupancy, Lower North currently exceeds the level determined by the City as a benchmark for neighborhood stability (10% per block).
 Without offsetting factors such as new development, Lower North could see the addition of 50 new licenses in a 5-year period raising the percentage to nearly 19%. - North Mankato data suggests that increased crime, nuisances and complaints are linked to concentrations of rental properties in the community.
 Renter-occupied homes represent approximately 8% of the housing stock in relevant zoning districts as well as 22% of all police call occurrences. - In Lower North, renter-occupied homes represent 16% of properties and are responsible for 31% of all police calls. - City wide, there is one police call to every 4.15 owner-occupied homes and one to every 1.51 renter-occupied homes.
 In Upper North, there is one occurrence to every 5.55 owner-occupied homes and one to every 3.22 renter-occupied home.
 Finally, in Lower North, there is one to every 2.86 owner-occupied homes and one to every 1.28 renter-occupied homes. - Rental strikes highlight areas of repeat offenders in the City and those areas are connected to the densest areas of rental concentrations in the community.